-Bestowed with a Michelin star in 2012 (which they subsequently lost) and perpetually rammed to the rafters, there are few places in Hong Kong you can eat this quality Dim Sum for a pittance.
-Dishes average out at around 2 US Dollars a plate, so bring a friend or three and order half the menu.
+Perpetually rammed to the rafters, there are few places in Hong Kong you can eat this quality Dim Sum for a pittance.
+Dishes average out at around 2 US Dollars a plate, so go hard.
 The Har Gao here is some of the best I have ever tasted, as are the steamed rice noodle rolls with shrimp.
-Addictive texture, slippery but not gluey, perfectly plump shrimps, steaming hot drenched in sauce.
+Addictive texture, slippery but not gluey, perfectly plump shrimps, steaming hot and drenched in sauce.
 Make this your first stop!

 Yat Lok ($$)